-Well I was lucky enough to have a couple people that had established themselves in LA send me a couple lengthy emails on what to expect.
-And to be prepared to be humbled and broken down, and starting all over in that whole big fish little pond, and then you move into the big pond where there are so many people in my demographic … not demographic, but my type, I guess.
+Well, I was lucky enough to have a couple of people that had established themselves in LA send me a couple of lengthy emails on what to expect.
+And to be prepared to be humbled and broken down, and starting all over in that whole big fish little pond, and then you move into the big lake where there are so many people in my demographic … not demographic, but my type, I guess.

 So, taking all that seriously is just really where it began.
 A few years ago when I started getting into the networking with various artists, I started collaborating on projects with them, and that's when I got my first real understanding of what's going on out here and what I need to do to make an impact as an actor.

 And so that I can stay and so, yeah, I just … You have to shed the fat, you have to trim the fat, and you have to be disciplined and committed and get rid of all the things that don't align with your dream and your passion.
 And I'm still doing that, and I still have a lot of work to do with that.
 But that journey is in full mode right now as I've committed almost all my time to the dream, as I have some projects, films, pilots, what not, in post-production and several in pre-production.
 But yet I still need to pay the bills, so I have to do what I have to do to do that.